nsrr/cfs-documentation/pages/manuals/spirometry/11-05-performing-test.md

 * 11. From the pull-down menu, select **Save Patient Data**.
 * 12. You will be asked to Save and Continue or Save and End Session.
 Select **Save and End Session**
 * 13. At this time, either continue testing other patients or select **F5 File** to exit the program.
-* 14. Type **"Exit"** and this will put you into the Windows start menu
+* 14. Type **Exit**.
+This will take you back to the Windows start menu.
+The computer may now be shut down.
-* 15. From the Windows start menu, select **Shut Down**.
-Wait until the computer shuts itself off.
 * 17. Disconnect the sensor and the power cord, pack up the equipment, and thank the participant(s) for participating in the testing.